fusioncharts/dev_centre_docs/fusiontime/getting-started/real-time-data-in-fusiontime.md

 }
 ```

-In the above code, you can see how `feedData` has been used to add new rows to the datatable.
+In the above code, you can see how `feedData` has been used to add new rows to the chart.
 This addition will happen after the time interval you declare.
 When you render this chart, you will see it asynchronously render the new data values in the plot.The axes, range selectors, time navigator, legends, etc., will also be updated.

-## Add Data Directly to Chart
+## Add Data Directly to Table

 The table you initially provide to the chart is cloned when you use `FusionCharts#feedData`.
 Any operation on the initial table does not affect the chart any longer.
 If you want to add data directly to the table instead, you need to use the `DataStore#appendRows` API.
 Any updates you make to the table now will also be reflected in any visualization using the table.